samvelie/code_challenge_pg_sql/README.md

 Build out these routes on your server:

 * `GET /treats` returns a list of potential treats (e.g. cupcakes, goldfish, etc) and their image URLs.
 * `POST /treats` expects a treat type, description, and the path/url for the image.
-Take a look at the assets folder for which images we have to work with.
+Take a look at the `/server/public/assets` folder for which images we have to work with.

 #### Hard Mode